cnag-aat/CLAWS/README.md

                         Step for preprocessing hic reads.
 Default 02.3 --flye-step FLYE_STEP
                         Step for running flye.
-Default 03.1 --no-flye             Give this option if you do not want to run Flye.
+Default 03.1 --hifiasm-step HIFIASM_STEP
-  --nextdenovo-step NEXTDENOVO_STEP
+                        Step for running hifiasm.
+Default 03.3 --nextdenovo-step NEXTDENOVO_STEP
                         Step for running nextdenovo.
-Default 03.2 --run-nextdenovo      Give this option if you do want to run Nextdenovo.
-  --nextpolish-cores nextpolish_cores
+Default 03.2 --concat-cores concat_cores
-                        Number of threads to run the nextpolish step.
-Default 24 --minimap2-cores minimap2_cores
+                        Number of threads to concatenate reads and to run filtlong.
+Default 4 --minimap2-cores minimap2_cores
                         Number of threads to run the alignment with minimap2.
 Default 32 --bwa-cores bwa_cores
                         Number of threads to run the alignments with BWA-Mem2.
 Default 16 --hypo-cores hypo_cores
                         Number of threads to run the hypo step.
-Default 24 --pairtools-cores pairtools_cores
+Default 24 --nextpolish-cores nextpolish_cores
+                        Number of threads to run the nextpolish step.
+Default 24 --pairtools-parse-cores pairtools_parse_cores
+                        Number of threads to run the pairtools parse step.
+Default 32 --pairtools-sort-cores pairtools_sort_cores
+                        Number of threads to run the pairtools sort step.
+Default 16 --pairtools-dedup-cores pairtools_dedup_cores
+                        Number of threads to run the pairtools dedup step.
+Default 8 --pairtools-split-cores pairtools_split_cores
-                        Number of threads to run the pairtools step.
-Default 100 --busco-cores busco_cores
+                        Number of threads to run the pairtools split step.
+Default 16 --busco-cores busco_cores
                         Number of threads to run BUSCO.
-Default 32 --nextpolish-ont-rounds nextpolish_ont_rounds
-                        Number of rounds to run the Nextpolish with ONT step.
-Default 0 --nextpolish-ill-rounds nextpolish_ill_rounds
-                        Number of rounds to run the Nextpolish with illumina step.
-Default 0 --hypo-rounds hypo_rounds
-                        Number of rounds to run the Hypostep.
-Default 1 --longranger-cores longranger_cores
+Default 32 --longranger-cores longranger_cores
                         Number of threads to run longranger.
 Default 16 --longranger-path longranger_path
                         Path to longranger executable.
-Default /scratch/project/devel/aateam/src/10X/longranger-2.2.2 --genomescope-opts genomescope_additional
+Default /scratch/project/devel/aateam/src/10X/longranger-2.2.2
-                        Additional options to run Genomescope2 with.
-Default -m 10000 --no-purgedups        Give this option if you do not want to run Purgedups.
-  --ploidy ploidy       Expected ploidy.
-Default 2 --run-tigmint         Give this option if you want to run the scaffolding with 10X reads step.
-  --run-kraken2         Give this option if you want to run Kraken2 on the input reads.
-  --no-yahs             Give this option if you do not want to run yahs.

 Inputs:
   --scripts-dir SCRIPTS_DIR
                         Directory with the different scripts for the pipeline.
+Default /software/assembly/pipelines/Assembly_pipeline/CLAWS/bin/../scripts/
+  --ont-dir ONT_DIR     Directory where the ONT fastqs are stored.
+Default None --hifi-dir HIFI_DIR   Directory where the hifi reads are stored.
+Default None --illumina-dir ILLUMINA_DIR
+                        Directory where the raw illumina fastqs are stored.
+Default None --hic-dir HIC_DIR     Directory where the HiC fastqs are stored.
+Default None --raw-10X RAW_10X [RAW_10X ...]
+                        Dictionary with 10X raw read directories, it has to be the mkfastq dir.
+You must specify as well the sampleIDs from this run.
+Example: '{"mkfastq- dir":"sample1,sample2,sample3"}'...
-Default /software/assembly/pipelines/Assembly_pipeline/CLAWSv2.2/bin/../scripts/ --ont-reads ONT_READS
+  --ont-reads ONT_READS
                         File with all the ONT reads.
-Default None --ont-dir ONT_DIR     Directory where the ONT fastqs are stored.
-Default None --ont-filt ONT_FILTERED
+It can either be in fastq, fasta or bam format Default None --hifi-reads HIFI_READS
-                        File with the ONT reads after running filtlong on them.
+                        File with all the HiFi reads It can be either in fastq, fasta or bam format.
 Default None --pe1 PE1             File with the illumina paired-end fastqs, already trimmed, pair 1.
   --pe2 PE2             File with the illumina paired-end fastqs, already trimmed, pair 2.
+  --10X R10X            File with barcoded 10X reads in fastq.gz format, concatenated.
   --processed-illumina PROCESSED_ILLUMINA
                         Directory to Processed illumina reads.
 Already there or to be produced by the pipeline.
-  --raw-10X RAW_10X [RAW_10X ...]
-                        Dictionary with 10X raw read directories, it has to be the mkfastq dir.
-You must specify as well the sampleIDs from this run.
-                        Example: '{"mkfastq-dir":"sample1,sample2,sample3"}'...
   --processed-10X PROCESSED_10X
                         Directory to Processed 10X reads.
 Already there or to be produced by the pipeline.
-  --10X R10X            File with barcoded 10X reads in fastq.gz format, concatenated.
-  --illumina-dir ILLUMINA_DIR
-                        Directory where the raw illumina fastqs are stored.
+  --ont-filt ONT_FILTERED
+                        File with the ONT reads after running filtlong on them.
 Default None --assembly-in ASSEMBLY_IN [ASSEMBLY_IN ...]
                         Dictionary with assemblies that need to be polished but not assembled and directory where they should be polished.
-Example:
+Example: '{"assembly1":"polishing_dir1"}'
-                        '{"assembly1":"polishing_dir1"}' '{"assembly2"="polishing_dir2"}' ...
+                        '{"assembly2"="polishing_dir2"}' ...
   --postpolish-assemblies POSTPOLISH_ASSEMBLIES [POSTPOLISH_ASSEMBLIES ...]
-                        Dictionary with assemblies for whic postpolishing steps need to be run but that are not assembled and base step for the directory where the first postpolishing step should be run.
+                        Dictionary with assemblies for which postpolishing steps need to be run but that are not assembled and base step for the directory where the first postpolishing step should be run.
                         Example: '{"assembly1":"s04.1_p03.1"}' '{"assembly2":"s04.2_p03.2"}' ...
   --curated-assemblies CURATED_ASSEMBLIES [CURATED_ASSEMBLIES ...]
-                        Dictionary with assemblies that have already been curated.
-Evaluations and read alignment will be perforder.
+                        Dictionary with assemblies that have already been curated and directory where read alignment should be run.
+Evaluations and read alignment will be performed.
 Example:
                         '{"assembly1":"s04.1_p03.1"}' '{"assembly2":"s04.2_p03.2"}' ...
-  --hic-dir HIC_DIR     Directory where the HiC fastqs are stored.
-Default None

 Outputs:
   --pipeline-workdir PIPELINE_WORKDIR
                         Base directory for the pipeline run.
-Default /scratch_isilon/groups/assembly/jgomez/test_CLAWSv2/ilErePala/assembly/
+Default /scratch_isilon/groups/assembly/jgomez/Annotation_AAT_pipeline/
-  --filtlong-dir FILTLONG_DIR
+  --preprocess-lr PREPROCESS_LR
-                        Directory to process the ONT reads with filtlong.
-Default s02.1_p01.1_Filtlong --concat-hic-dir CONCAT_HIC_DIR
+                        Directory to process the long-reads.
+Default s02.1_p01.1_Preprocess_LR --concat-hic-dir CONCAT_HIC_DIR
                         Directory to concatenate the HiC reads.
 Default s02.3_p01.1_Concat_HiC --flye-dir FLYE_DIR   Directory to run flye.
 Default s03.1_p02.1_flye/ --nextdenovo-dir NEXTDENOVO_DIR
                         Directory to run nextdenovo.
+Default s03.2_p02.1_nextdenovo/ --hifiasm-dir HIFIASM_DIR
-Default s03.2_p02.1_nextdenovo/ --flye-polishing-dir POLISH_FLYE_DIR
+                        Directory to run hifiasm.
+Default s03.3_p02.1_hifiasm/ --flye-polishing-dir POLISH_FLYE_DIR
                         Directory to polish the flye assembly.
 Default s04.1_p03.1_polishing/ --nextdenovo-polishing-dir POLISH_NEXTDENOVO_DIR